esimonetti/SugarDockerized/README.md

 3. Cronjob background process running

 For the above reasons the single instance Sugar's files have to be located inside `./data/app/sugar/` (without subdirectories), for the stack setup to be working as expected.
-If you do need multiple instances (eg: a Sugar version 8 and a version 7.9), as long as they are not running at the same time, you can leverage the provided tools to replicate and swap the data directories.
+If you do need multiple instances, as long as they are not running at the same time, you can leverage the provided tools to replicate and swap the data directories.

 ## Tips
 ### Utilities
-To help with development, there are a set of tools within the `utilities` directory of the repository.
+To help with development, there are a set of tools provided within the `utilities` [directory of this repository](utilities).
+Some of the scripts are mentioned below.
 #### setownership.sh
 ```./utilities/setownership.sh```
 ```